National IVF Success Rates

 You must think critically when looking at IVF success rates around the nation.
-We are a member of the Society for Assisted Reproductive Technologies (SART) who recommends against comparing IVF clinics using national data.
+We are a member of the Society for Assisted Reproductive Technologies (SART) who recommends patients against comparing IVF clinics using national data.
 In fact they don’t allow us to compare ourselves to other clinics and require us to put the following statement on our pregnancy rate pages.

 “A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches and entrance criteria for ART may vary from clinic to clinic.”